 Real Estate Market

-A recession isn’t supposed to increase the demand for real estate, but that’s exactly what’s happening in Mobile, Alabama.
-According to the Alabama News Center, the housing market in Mobile is red hot as prices surge and inventory plummets.
+A pandemic wasn’t supposed to increase the demand for real estate, but that’s exactly what happened in Mobile, Alabama.
+According to the Alabama News Center, home sales in Alabama are white hot - and have been for more than a year - as prices surge and inventory plummets.

 Key Market Stats:

-- Sales of houses in Mobile are up 26% year-over-year and inventory is down by 55%, based on the most recent report from the Alabama Center for Real Estate (ACRE).
+- Median sales price of homes in Mobile is up 19% year-over-year while the total number of homes for sale is at the lowest level in 20 years, based on the most recent report from the Alabama Center for Real Estate (ACRE).

 - Some of the best neighborhoods in Mobile are Milkhouse, Berkleigh, and Carlen, according to Realtor.com.